apollner/news_image_generation/README.md

 ## Latest News Headline
 The latest news headline used to generate the image is:

-**Super Bowl victory parade shooting: 3 men charged with federal counts**
+**SpaceX launches giant Starship rocket into space on epic 3rd test flight (video)**

-You can read more about it [here](https://www.usatoday.com/story/news/nation/2024/03/14/kansas-city-chiefs-super-bowl-victory-parade-shooting-federal-counts/72964485007/).
+You can read more about it [here](https://www.space.com/spacex-starship-third-test-flight-launch).

 ## Requirements
 - Python 3.8